marcusbotacin/1001-Nights/README.md

 We think reproducibility is very import, so we provide the data we used to perfom analysis.
 However, you should take care of metrics when trying to reproduce the presented experiments.
-When doing so, consider the applied metric, such as wether the number of samples is the total or **uniques**, total or **by filetype**, total or **by extension**, total or those which **presented a given behavior**, and so on.
+When doing so, consider the applied metric, such as whether the number of samples is the total or **uniques**, total or **by filetype**, total or **by extension**, total or those which **presented a given behavior**, and so on.
 You should also care about the date of the data you are looking into, since we conducted distinct studies